karmaniverous/smoz/.stan/system/stan.requirements.md

 Stage & environment in dev:

 - Stage default: first stage key in app.stages not named "default"; fallback dev.
+- get-dotenv env alignment:
+  - The selected get-dotenv `env` MUST be treated as the SMOZ `stage`.
+  - Derived values (e.g., STAGE_NAME, TABLE_NAME) SHOULD be computed via get-dotenv dynamic.
 - Seed process.env from app.global.params and app.stage.params[stage] so dev
   mirrors provider env semantics.
 - For DynamoDB Local: handlers switch to local when `DYNAMODB_LOCAL_ENDPOINT` is present in the environment.